Bengaluru lockdown ends, restrictions only in containment zones: CM Yediyurappa confirms

 West Bengal announces total lockdown for 2 days every week amid spike in coronavirus cases

 ''I appeal to infected people not to lose heart and resort to desperate measures of ending life.
-98% of infected people have recovered.
+98 per cent of infected people have recovered.
 Lab result is available in Bengaluru in just 24 hours.
-Private hospitals have agreed to give 50% beds for COVID19 patients,'' chief minister said.
+Private hospitals have agreed to give 50 per cent beds for COVID19 patients,'' Chief Minister said.

 At the same time, at least 32 wards in the city recorded over 10 cases each on Monday, BBMP statistics revealed.
 According to BBMP's Covid-19 War Room data, Thanisandra topped the list with 55 cases, followed by Shantala Nagar (54), Pattabhiram Nagar (30), Kumaraswamy Layout (22), Jakkur (21) among others.